soleypasban/currency-convertor/README.md

 There are two endpoints for this project.

-*http://localhost:3000/rates* which will only renders json content.
-However, due to NextJs, it is still a html page
+*http://localhost:3000/rates* which will only render the result similar to a json object.
+However, due to use of Next.js, it is still a html page

 *http://localhost:3000/* the same content, but this time with some nice look!